 Strategies to Overcome Plateaus

-- Change routines: Switch up meal times or try new activities like cycling or dancing to avoid getting stuck.
+- Change routines: Switch meal times or try new activities like cycling or dancing to avoid getting stuck.

 Support Systems and Resources for Weight Loss